p-raj/p-raj.github.io/bitcoin.md

-# Thought: About bitcoin
+# Thought: About Bitcoin
-- bitcoin is mined
+- Bitcoin is mined
-- bitcoin's value is pegged on the "gold standard" of computation
+- Bitcoin's value is pegged to the "gold standard" of computation
-- only 21 million bitcoin can be mined, just like the gold
+- Only 21 million bitcoins can be mined, just like gold
-- bitcoin transactions are like the bank transactions, except, that anyone can verify a public ledger
+- Bitcoin transactions are like bank transactions, except that anyone can verify a public ledger

-making the bank's private ledger, a public ledger (since txn are open, once you know the account owner, you know their wealth. aligned with govts, not aligned with individuals demanding privacy. could be the future.)
+Making the bank's private ledger a public ledger (since transactions are open, once you know the account owner, you know their wealth) is aligned with governments but not aligned with individuals demanding privacy.
+This could be the future.

-taking the salaried ledger checkers, and transforming them into miners.
-Miners are sort of non-salaried contractors, like drivers for the uber, who would work on demand (aligned incentive)
+The process takes the salaried ledger checkers and transforms them into miners.
+Miners are sort of non-salaried contractors, like drivers for Uber, who would work on demand (aligned incentive).

-## blockchain
+## Blockchain
-bitcoin is regulated by the market's demand
+Bitcoin is regulated by the market's demand.

-The fiat currency used to be pegged on the "gold standard", and not it's regulated by the country's regulators, a selected bunch of economists and policy makers.
-In response to one of the country printing more currency, other country's can choose to print their own currency or not; thus keeping the exchange rates in check.
-There is a complex network of country's at play here.
+Fiat currency used to be pegged to the "gold standard," and now it's regulated by the country's regulators, a selected group of economists and policymakers.
+In response to one country printing more currency, other countries can choose to print their own currency or not, thus keeping the exchange rates in check.
+There is a complex network of countries at play here.

-If bitcoin were to become the next generation's currency, it needs a similar complex network, that can change in response to the market's demands.
+If bitcoin were to become the next generation's currency, it needs a similar complex network that can change in response to the market's demands.

-Bitcoin would become the next generation's default currency, since the next generation would be digitally native.
-For the next generation, in their mind set, printed currency is no different from the virtual currency.
-To move out their currency from one ecosystem to the another, they would need to rely on the bitcoin.
-Like we rely on the gold today.
+Bitcoin would become the next generation's default currency since the next generation would be digitally native.
+For the next generation, in their mindset, printed currency is no different from virtual currency.
+To move their currency from one ecosystem to another, they would need to rely on bitcoin, like we rely on gold today.